Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Neural Acquisition Function

-RL is a machine learning paradigm that trains an agent to develop a policy for taking decisions to maximize the reward signals within a given environment.
-The environment is usually formulated as a Markov decision process.
+Here, we briefly define the key terms of RL to better introduce NAF.
+For a more detailed introduction to reinforcement learning, we refer readers to \citet{sutton2018reinforcement} and \citet{li2017deep}.
+RL is a machine learning paradigm that trains an agent to develop a policy for making decisions to maximize the reward signals within a given environment.
 The state that the agent observed at time step $t$ is usually denoted as $s_t \in \mathcal{S}$, where $\mathcal{S}$ is the state space.
-The agent's action at time step $t$ is denoted as $a_t$, which is determined by its policy $\pi: \mathcal{S} \rightarrow \mathcal{P(A)}$, where $\mathcal{P(A)}$ represents the set of probability distributions over the action space $\mathcal{A}$.
-In this framework, the policy is probabilistic, meaning that for any state $s\in\mathcal{S}$, $\pi(s)$ specifies a distribution over possible actions.
+The agent's action at time step $t$ is denoted as $a_t$, which is determined by its policy $\pi$.
 The action taken ($a_t$) will let the agent move onto the next state ($s_{t+1}$).
 Such a transition is also mostly based on a probability distribution, denoted as $p(s_{t+1} | s_{t}, a_{t})$.
 Accompanying the transmission from $s_t$ to $s_{t+1}$, the agent receives a reward signal, denoted as $r_{t}$, which is determined from a reward function ($r$).
 We can further denote the reward received at $t$ as such, $r_{t} = r(s_{t}, a_{t}, s_{t+1})$.
-The agent learns the policy via trials and errors, aiming to maximize the cumulative discounted future reward, $\eta(\pi)$, based on its policy ($\pi$).
-With the reward discount factor ($\gamma \in (0, 1]$), the initial state ($s_0$), and the episode length $T$, we can formulate $\eta(\pi)$ as such: $\eta(\pi) = \mathbb{E}_{\pi} \Bigl[ \sum_{t=1}^T \gamma^{t-1} r_t \, \Bigl | \, s_0 \Bigr]$.
-Deep RL is an advancement in RL that incorporates deep neural networks, to handle high-dimensional input spaces more effectively.
-Among all the deep RL algorithms, NAF is trained via Proximal Policy Optimizations (PPO) \cite{schulman2017proximal}, a common policy gradient-based algorithm.
-Our \method is built upon \citet{volpp2019meta}, which also applied PPO as the training algorithm.
+The agent learns the policy via trial and error, aiming to maximize the cumulative discounted future reward based on its policy.

+Our \method follows \citet{volpp2019meta} to train the neural acquisition function using Proximal Policy Optimizations (PPO) \cite{schulman2017proximal}.
+We frame each optimization task as an RL episode: the GP surrogate defines the state, the NAF outputs acquisition scores as the policy, and selecting a design corresponds to taking an action.
+The observed objective value provides the reward.
+Across many synthetic tasks, PPO updates the NAF to learn an acquisition policy that generalizes beyond any specific function.
+Unlike prior work, our formulation incorporates human-centered requirements directly into the reward structure and training tasks, enabling the acquisition function to adapt to HCI scenarios.
+More details will be expanded in \autoref{sec:naf} and \autoref{tab:rl_mapping}.
+The results showed that \method enables faster convergence than other methods, particularly showing statistically better performance than TAF in the second and third iterations.